ngwanatiyani/CPUT_Searchbox_QA/README.md

 ## CPUT_Searchbox_QA

-This repository contains a file that has a QA test script for testing Cape Peninsula University of Technology home page.
+This repository contain files that has a QA test script for testing Cape Peninsula University of Technology home page search bar and counts the number of results if the search is a match.